NOT-LPC/notlpc-concept/content/_index.md

     color_classes: bg-primary-color white
     image: /images/homepage-example-1.jpg
     copy: >-
-      To support pharmacy contractors, North of Tyne LPC runs regular training events including our Healthy Living Champions training and locality meetings.
+      To support pharmacy contractors, the LPC runs regular training events including our Healthy Living Champions training and locality meetings.
       Pharmacy contractors are also welcome to observe